Home

 Tournament tools should reduce table chaos

 Organizers need more than a scoreboard.
-They need a bracket, clear match creation, fast score entry, and a clean way to confirm who actually won each table.
+They need brackets, clear match creation, fast score entry, and a clean way to confirm who won each table.

-When those pieces live together, the event runs faster and the players trust the results more.
+When those pieces live together, the event moves faster and players trust the results more.

 Bracket visibility for players and organizers.